clarus/redux-ship/README.md

 * make seven HTTP calls in parallel (to get the movie titles);
 * dispatch the action `LoadSuccess`.

 Even without reading the code we get a sense of what the application does.
-By clicking on each pill we see the details of each element.
+By clicking on each pill we see the details of each element, like:

-* access to a value in the store:
+* an access to a value in the store:

 ![snapshot-get-state](docs/snapshot-get-state.png)

-* dispatch of an action to the store:
+* a dispatch of an action to the store:

 ![snapshot-load-success](docs/snapshot-load-success.png)

-* other side effect like an API call with the effect and its result:
+* an other side effect (API call, cookies update, ...) with the effect and its result:

 ![snapshot-http-request](docs/snapshot-http-request.png)